Louise Hickman

 About me

 I started my career in teaching as a Science teacher in secondary schools before working as a SEN teacher.
-I was fortunate to be given the opportunity to establish and develop a specialist provision for pupils with Autism which I ran for five years.
+I was fortunate to be given the opportunity to establish and develop a specialist provision for autistic children and young people which I ran for five years.
 Following this, I worked for Kent County Council’s SEND Service for six years, in a range of senior roles.

-I am the parent of an autistic young adult and have a very good understanding of the importance of securing appropriate education provision for your child, including the impact on the child and family when this isn’t in place.
+Through my own family’s experience I have a very good understanding of the importance of securing appropriate educational provision for your child, including the impact on the child and family when this isn’t in place.

 I understand how autistic children and young people experience education settings and how best to support and work with them as they learn and take the next steps towards adulthood.